Gold Coast Amateur Brewing Competition

 About the Competition

 The Gold Club are the proud organisers of the Gold Coast Amateur Brewing Competition (GCABC) which first ran in 2017.
-Last year, the competition received over 220 entries from local and regional home brewers.
+In 2019, the competition received over 220 entries from local and regional home brewers.
 The Gold Club is a local group of passionate home brewers (and some professional brewers) that have been meeting since 2012 to share our love of home brewing and quality beer.

-The Gold Club meets on the second Wednesday of every month at Burleigh Brewing to share home brew beers, starting from 6PM.
+The Gold Club meets on the second Firday of every month at Black Hops II to share home brew beers, starting from 6PM.
 We also hold several social events, camping trips, and education nights throughout the year.
 Please join our Facebook group for further details on our upcoming events.

 Results and Scoresheets

 Competition results and score sheets will be available online at the conclusion of the competition.
-Previous year's results (for the 2017 competition) are available on the GCABC Results page.
+Previous year's results are available on the GCABC Results page.
 Score sheets are NOT sent to entrants via. postal mail, these are available online only.

 The following categories are eligible for entry as shown within the Judging Styles.
-This is a subset of the BJCP 2015 style guideline categories and styles.
-Please follow the latest BJCP 2015 guidelines.
-A Google Doc of the categories is available at GCABC - docs.google.com
+This is a subset of the BJCP 2021 style guideline categories and styles.
+Please follow the latest BJCP 2021 guidelines.

 If you wish to ship your entries via. postal mail then please contact the competition organiser.
 Details for dropping beers off are available within the Drop-off Locations section.
 Date and times for drop-off and shipping beers are strict and can not be received before or after the stated times for each location.
 Please note that dates and times may vary depending on each location.